Ipoh Cheong Kee Wan Tan Mee

 Cheong Kee Wan Tan Mee is a local favorite for a reason.
 Their wan tan mee is delicious and not too expensive.

 Moreover, the dining environment is comfortable even though it is without frills or air-conditioning.
-We do think that the wan tan mee here counts as good food in Ipoh and we will be back again.
+We do think that the wan tan mee is good.

 Just try to come when it’s not their peak time else you may find yourself waiting for a long time for parking as well as food.
 Plus, the pork may have run out too, but the price will remain the same.